kzebibi/Text-Summarizer/README.md

 ### Acknowledgments

-This project leverages Facebook's BERT-large-CNN model and the PyTorch framework.
+This project leverages Facebook's BART-large-CNN model and the PyTorch framework.
 The code structure and implementation draw inspiration from the provided code snippet.